 Take a hard look at how the American criminal justice system really functions.
 Then work to improve it.

-From the start of the Criminal Defense Clinic, you'll be out front representing clients in Manhattan Criminal Court.
+From the start of the Criminal Defense Clinic, you'll be out front representing clients accused of crimes in Manhattan Criminal Court and incarcerated individuals in state prison.

 You will work closely with law colleagues as well as social work and forensic psychology colleagues.
 And your experience will be contextualized with seminar work that examines the strengths and weaknesses of a complex criminal justice system and the role of the defense attorney.